met4citizen/BigraphQM/README.md

 $C$ don't have to be consistent with each other.
 This gives the system many of its quantum mechanical properties.

-Measurement is the process in which some part (*the observer*) interacts with some other spacelike part (*the system*) in a way that resolves all these second-order inconsistencies.
+Measurement is the process in which some part (*observer*) interacts with some other spacelike part (*system*) in a way that resolves all these second-order inconsistencies.
 The result is a set of mutually inconsistent outcomes in each of which every pair is consistent.
-In graph theory, these are called maximal [cliques](https://en.wikipedia.org/wiki/Clique_%28graph_theory%29).
+In graph theory, these kind of subgraphs are called maximal [cliques](https://en.wikipedia.org/wiki/Clique_%28graph_theory%29).

 There are typically many sequences (*permutations*, *ordered sets*) that lead to the same maximal clique (*[image](https://en.wikipedia.org/wiki/Image_%28mathematics%29)*, *unordered set*).
-From the observer's point of view, the proportion of all the sequences that lead to each maximal clique is the probability (*weight*) of that outcome.
+From the observer's point of view, the proportion of all the sequences that lead to each maximal clique is the probability, or more precisely, the *weight*, of that outcome.

 ## The Model

+#### Basic concepts

 Let $G$ be a directed
 [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph) with parts